KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 They are not imagined mythologies,
 but **coherent functions** within the **field of becoming**.

-Nature is not separate from the soul’s journey—
+Nature is not separate from the soul's journey —
 it is one of its **resonances**.
 The forms it holds are not bound to what is seen or understood.

 It is possible that animals, spirits, and entire ecosystems
-may attain **permanence** at any soul-layer—
+may attain **permanence** at any layer —
-from L1 to L0—
+from L₁ to L₀ —
 and beyond what naming permits.

 Such possibilities are not determined by species,